Razer shows smart mask, futuristic gaming chair, and new RTX laptops

 Razer showed off a smart mask, a futuristic gaming chair, and two new Razer Blade laptops that use Nvidia’s GeForce RTX 30 Series graphics processing units (GPUs).

-The gaming lifestyle brand made the announcements at the virtual CES 2021 tech trade event.
-Razer’s designs cover the near-tem launch of the laptops to concepts that Razer is testing in the market.
-The company always prides itself on crafting designs that gamers would love.
+The gaming brand made the announcements at the virtual CES 2021 tech trade event.
 The gaming chair is dubbed Project Brooklyn, while the smart mask is dubbed Project Hazel.

 With concept designs, Razer’s design and engineering teams can evaluate feedback from the community and influence Razer’s future product portfolio.
 Earlier concept designs have either gone to market or elements of which have been included in shipping products.